Man rescued after being trapped in well while looking for phone in the woods

 COBB COUNTY, Ga. — A man was rescued from a well in the woods in Cobb County early Friday morning, according to fire officials.

-Officials say the man was in the area late Thursday night while looking for his phone he believed he lost while working in the area on Thursday.
+Officials said the man was in the area late Thursday night while looking for his phone he believed he lost while working in the area on Thursday.

-It’s unclear how he got stuck in the 50-foot well along Hartman Road.
+Police say they found his work van parked along Hartman Road and began searching the woods when they heard his phone and called out for him and found him in a 50-foot well.

+Firefighters set up rigs over the well and used pullies and ropes to get him out.

-Fire officials pulled him out of the well and carried him out of the woods on a stretcher and took him to the hospital in an ambulance.
+They pulled him out of the well and carried him out of the woods on a stretcher and took him to the hospital in an ambulance.
+He’s expected to make a full recovery.

+“It is through the woods, lots of trees, lots of stumps, lots of holes, and some random wells scattered around apparently,” Lt.
+Bennett said.

 The man’s identity hasn’t been released.